X16Community/x16-smc-bootloader/README.md

 You need to install the bootloader yourself if:

 - you want to update the bootloader version,
-- the SMC is replaced by a new chip, or
+- the SMC has been replaced by a new chip, or
 - the SMC has been corrupted and needs to be reinstalled.

 ## Updating the Bootloader from the Commander X16

-If you already have a functioning system, it is possible to update the bootloader from Commander X16 without an external programmer.
+If you already have a functioning system, it is possible to update the bootloader from the Commander X16 without an external programmer.

 Instructions on how to do that are found [here](https://github.com/X16Community/x16-smc/blob/main/doc/smc-bootloader-tools.md).